Q & A of the Month by Fejen Marketing Agency

 As soon as the marketing departments of the brands find the way out, they love to get the maximum benefit from that way out.

-Dear …, bring your old device to us so that we can recycle 60%, get our new model with 80% reduced carbon footprint, now with a 5% discount.
+Dear …, bring your old device to recycle 40% and get our new 20% reduced carbon footprint model with a 5% discount.